gordeev/UnityCursor/README.md

 ## How to Use

 1. Add a `Canvas` to your scene and create a `UI Image` within it for your cursor sprite.
+2. Drag and drop the `InteractiveCursor` script onto the `UI Image` object.
-2. Assign your sprite to the `Image` component and link it to the `cursorImage` field in the script's `Inspector`.
+3. Assign your sprite to the `Image` component and link it to the `cursorImage` field in the script's `Inspector`.
-3. Run the scene to see the cursor animation and interaction in action.
+4. Run the scene to see the cursor animation and interaction in action.

 ## Parameters